dkesada/dbnR/README.md

 will stay the same except for the “mu” and “sigma” attributes added to it.
 This way, it remains easy to call bnlearn’s methods on the dbn.fit object and I can store the MVN transformation inside the same object.
 Not an elegant solution, but its simplicity is enough.
+What should be addressed is having to perform the folding of a dataset outside the predict function.
+The size of the network should be added as an attribute to avoid having having the user performing the folding.

 ## Getting Started